Genivia/RE-flex/INSTALL.md

     $ ./clean.sh
     $ ./build.sh

-Or use the `make -f Make` command to do the same:

-    $ cd src; make -f Make

 This compiles the **reflex** tool and installs it locally in `reflex/bin`.
 You can add this location to your `$PATH` variable to enable the new `reflex`
 command: